 But Erica x darleyensis 'Mediterranean Pink' is not quite so cold-hardy as Scotch heather: zone 6 is listed as its northern limit, although it can be grown in zone 5 if it is provided with ideal soil conditions and protection.
 Meanwhile, zone 8 is listed as its southern limit.

-Grow in full sun in the North for optimal performance.
+Grow in full sun in the North for best performance.
 Like azaleas and rhododendrons and mountain laurel, for example, these small shrubs grow best in moist but well-drained ground that has an acidic soil pH.

 Shear it after flowering.
 This plant is very forgiving when it comes to being pruned.
 It may become rather lopsided at some point; to correct this flaw, shear it heavily.
-The shrub responded well, eventually regaining the shape that I wanted it to have.
+The shrub will respond well, eventually regaining the shape that you want it to have.

 When you fertilize, do so with the type of fertilizer you would use for azaleas and other acid-loving plants, or else use compost.
 But there is no need to fertilize every year.
 Irrigate in the absence of rain.
 Apply mulch to retain moisture in the soil.

 Uses in Landscaping

 As small shrubs with dense foliage, heather plants can be massed together to form a ground cover that will suppress weeds.
 Because they require good drainage, they are a candidate for rock gardens, but they do not tolerate dry soil as well as many other rock-garden plants, so choose their companions wisely (so that all your rock garden plants are "on the same page" when it comes to water needs).

 There is also a cultivar of these small evergreen shrubs that have white flowers: Erica x darleyensis 'Mediterranean White'.